JalenT1/Smart-Mailbox/README.md

 # Smart-Mailbox
-IoT-based smart mailbox system using Raspberry Pi and AWS

 A Raspberry Pi smart mailbox system that detects when the mailbox is opened/closed or when the mailbox is emmpty or mail arrived, and sends updates to AWS IoT and triggers email notificaitons

 ## Features